dmj-bu/ME700-Assignment-2/Assignment2README.md

 ## **Mathematical Background of the Direct Stiffness Method**

 ### **1. Local Stiffness Matrices**
-Each beam element contributes a local stiffness matrix \( [k_e] \), which is derived from the governing differential equations of beam bending and axial deformation.
+Each beam element contributes a local stiffness matrix $[k_e]$ , which is derived from the governing differential equations of beam bending and axial deformation.
 The local stiffness matrix for a beam in three dimensions accounts for:
 - Axial deformation
 - Bending about two principal axes
 - Torsion

 The **axial stiffness component**:

 $$
 k_{axial} = \frac{EA}{L}
 $$

 The **bending stiffness components**:

 $$
 k_{bend,y} = \frac{12EI_y}{L^3}, \quad k_{bend,z} = \frac{12EI_z}{L^3}
 $$

 The **torsional stiffness component**:

 $$
 k_{torsion} = \frac{GJ}{L}
 $$